Coupure

 A coupure is a means of closing an opening in a wall, floodwall or levee (dike).
 The word comes from the French verb couper which means "to cut".

 In historic times a coupure was a location where a breach in the city walls or the walls of a fortress was closed.
 In more modern times a coupure is a way of allowing traffic to pass a flood protection structure.

 Military

-During a siege, a coupure is a ditch or an earthwork or wooden palisade built behind a breach made by the attacker's guns in the walls of a fortress or a city.
+During a siege, a coupure is a ditch, earthwork or wooden palisade built behind a breach made by the attacker's guns in the walls of a fortress or a city.
 Its purpose is to hinder and frustrate an attack made by the forlorn hope.

 This was a strategy used many times by defenders of fortifications, for example, by the Irish defenders during the Siege of Clonmel (April - May 1650).

 It can also be a passage through a glacis to create a sally port, so that the defenders can launch a sortie against the attackers.